 “Recognising that vaginal dryness is normal and common is the first step to helping yourself.
 The next is to talk to your doctor, who can recommend a treatment to suit you”.

-On page two in Vaginal Dryness: Treatment Options the Menopause Society note:
+On page two in Genitourinary Syndrome of Menopause, The Menopause Society note:

 Health Topics A-Z